Gresham Modification Lawyers

 When to Request a Modification

 At GFBL, our lawyers have extensive experience guiding clients through the many challenging aspects of changing old terms in a divorce judgment that no longer works.
+Even if both parents agree to the modification, you will have to have your agreement documented and filed with the court to ensure it is enforceable.

 You may need to update your divorce order if: